g012/l65/README.md

 # l65

 l65 is a 6502 assembler, operating from within Lua and written in Lua.
-This means assembler mnemonics become regular Lua statements anywhere in the middle of Lua code. l7801 is a µPD7801 assembler, using l65 framework, created and maintained by [@MooZ] (https://github.com/BlockoS).
+This means assembler mnemonics become regular Lua statements anywhere in the middle of Lua code.

+l7801 is a µPD7801 assembler, using l65 framework, created and maintained by [@MooZ] (https://github.com/BlockoS).

+lz80 is a GameBoy SM83 assembler, using l65 framework.

 Table of Contents
 =================